 Compliance with emission limits shall be assessed by using the final RDE emission results according to Appendix 6.
 If part of the test was done in extreme conditions…..

 3.1.
-The following requirements apply to PEMS tests referred to in Article 3(11), second subparagraph.
+The following requirements apply to each PEMS test.

+3.1.0 RDE composition

+The composition of the RDE test shall broadly reflect the composition and characteristics of the relevant regulatory cycles against which compliance will be checked.

 3.1.3.1.
-A technical report prepared in accordance with Appendix 8
+A test report shall be prepared in accordance with the Test Data File) and shall be made available.

 4.2.
-The tester shall demonstrate that the chosen vehicle, driving patterns, conditions and payloads are representative of the PEMS test family.
 The payload and ambient conditions requirements, as specified in points 5.1 and 5.2, shall be used ex-ante to determine whether the conditions are acceptable for RDE testing.

 4.3.
-The tester shall propose a test trip meeting the requirements of point 6.
-For the purpose of trip design, the urban, rural and motorway parts shall be selected based on a topographic map or other appropriate means to be decided by the CP..
+The tester shall propose a test trip representative of regional requirements, as in point ….
+For the purpose of trip design, the urban, rural and motorway parts shall be selected based on a topographic map or other appropriate means to be decided by the CP.

 4.4.
+The vehicle’s emission control strategies shall not change because of the recognition of PEMS testing.

 4.6.
 The Contracting Party may verify if the test setup and the equipment used fulfils the requirements of Appendices 1 and 2, through a direct inspection or an analysis of the supporting evidence (e.g. photographs, records).

 4.7.
-Compliance of the software tool used to verify the trip validity and calculate emissions in accordance with the provisions laid down in Appendices 4, 5, 6, 7a, and 7b shall be validated by the entity defined by the Contracting Party.
+For the software tool used to verify the trip validity and calculate emissions compliance with the provisions laid down in Appendices 4, 5, 6, 7a, and 7b shall be validated by an entity defined by the Contracting Party.
 Where such software tool is incorporated in the PEMS instrument, proof of the validation shall be provided along with the instrument.

 5. BOUNDARY CONDITIONS

 5.1.
 Vehicle payload and test mass

 5.1.1.
-The vehicle's basic payload shall comprise the driver, a witness of the test (if applicable) and the test equipment, including the mounting and the power supply devices.
+The vehicle's test mass comprising of the driver, a witness of the test (if applicable), the test equipment, including the mounting and the power supply devices and any artificial payload shall remain within the range of the allowable test mass of the vehicle.

-5.1.2.
-For the purpose of testing some artificial payload may be added as long as the total mass of the basic and artificial payload does not exceed 90% of the sum of the ‘mass of the passengers’ and the ‘pay-mass’ defined in points 19 and 21 of Article 2 of Commission Regulation (EU) No 1230/2012.

 5.2.
 Ambient conditions

 5.2.1.
-The test shall be conducted under ambient conditions selected by CPs.
+The test shall be conducted under ambient conditions (such as altitude, temperature, humidity) selected by CPs.
+If a CP decides that there is a need to define ranges of ambient conditions for which the measured emissions need to be balanced, in order to prove compliance with the emission limits, then the provision of xxxx will apply.

 5.3.
 Vehicle conditioning for cold engine-start testing